 The BEIS Energy Innovation Programme has made approximately £14.6 million available as part of Electrification of Heat Demonstration Project.
 The contract is divided into five parts, with a competitive tender process carried out for these appointments to ensure bids are evaluated fairly and transparently:

 As the appointed Management Contractor, Energy Systems Catapult will provide overall programme management of the Electrification of Heat Demonstration Project and manage, monitor and coordinate the Delivery Contractors on behalf of BEIS.

 Work closely with the Delivery Contractors to develop a shared approach to participant recruitment, and lead the design of the home suitability surveys, installation and monitoring processes, as well as collating, managing and analysing data, and disseminating the project findings.

-The project will be managed by our Major Programmes team and will run until March 2022.
+The project will be managed by the Energy Systems Catapult’s Homes team and will run until September 2023.

 For any queries about the project and coming tenders, please contact BEIS here.